 Image Compressor

-Upload a JPG, PNG, or WebP and drag the quality slider to reduce file size.
-Most images compress by 50–80% with no visible quality loss, improving page speed.
+Select a JPG, PNG, or WebP and drag the quality slider to reduce file size.
+Results vary by image content, format, and resize settings.

 Optimized for websites